 Application for content that requires approval

 Applications for content that requires approval are rarely needed.
 Submit an application if you can see the notice “approval required” in any section of your study plan.
-This means that the content of the module is forwarded to the services for doctoral education for evaluation and if necessary, to the supervisor / coordinating academic before graduation.
+This means that the content of the module is forwarded to the services for doctoral education for assessment and if necessary, to the supervisor / coordinating academic before graduation.

 Application for a custom course credit